Migration and Economic Development Partnership with Rwanda: equality impact assessment

 Sex – The proposals are neutral on equality of opportunity between people of a particular sex and those of a different sex.

-Sexual Orientation – Sexual orientation of individuals will be taken into account in any relocation decision.
-We would undertake a case-by-case assessment when determining suitability for relocation and no one will be relocated if it is unsafe or inappropriate.
-In relation to Rwanda, as analysed above there are concerns over the treatment of some LGBTQI+ people but we will continue to consider the impact on this group and take into account further evidence over the course of the partnership.
-To manage this risk, monitoring arrangements will be in place.
+Sexual Orientation – Sexual orientation of individuals will be considered in any relocation.
+Each case will be assessed to ensure that there is no compelling evidence relating to a person’s individual circumstances that would make Rwanda unsafe for them.
+As analysed in the CINs, there are some concerns over the treatment of some LGBTQI+ people, but we will continue to consider the impact on this group and take into account further evidence over the course of the partnership as well as the monitoring arrangements that will be in place.

-We have considered the impact of fostering good relations between people who share a protected characteristics and persons who do not share it.
-There may be some perception of unfairness between those who are assessed to be suitable for relocation and those who are not.
-However, these decisions would be based on an individual assessment of each case, based on detailed knowledge of conditions in Rwanda and information known and provided by each person being considered for inclusion under the Migration and Economic Development Partnership.
+We have considered the impact of fostering good relations between relocated people who share protected characteristics and persons who do not.
+There may be some perception of unfairness between the two in the way they are treated; however, these decisions would be based on an individual assessment of each case, based on detailed knowledge of conditions in Rwanda and information known and provided by each person being considered for inclusion under the MEDP.
 Suitability for relocation will be kept under constant review.

-The purpose of the policy is to stop the dangerous journeys by which those seeking asylum come to the UK without permission.
-Instead, they should claim asylum in the first safe country they reach rather than traveling onwards to the UK and potentially funding criminal enterprise.
+The purpose of the policy is to deter people from making illegal, dangerous and unnecessary journeys to the UK and tackle the exploitation of these people by criminal smuggling gangs.
+People seeking asylum should claim asylum in the first safe country they reach rather than traveling onwards to the UK and potentially funding criminal enterprise.
 If the policy is effective in achieving this, it will benefit those who share any of the protected characteristics, in that it saves them risking their lives on perilous journeys and ensures they seek protection in other safe countries.

-Following the announcement of the Migration and Economic Development Partnership, we note that stakeholders have expressed their views and concerns.
-We will continue to work closely with stakeholders in this space through our existing communication and engagement channels.
+Following the announcement of the MEDP, we note that stakeholders have expressed their views and concerns.
+We will continue to work closely with stakeholders through our existing communication and engagement channels.

-Age – Children under 18 who arrive in the UK unaccompanied (UASC) will not be considered for relocation.
-As relocation to a third safe country would be those who arrived through a clandestine route, it is likely that these will be younger people between the ages of 18 – 39.
-In 2020, 74% of those arriving this way were in this age bracket.
+Age – Children under 18 who arrive in the UK unaccompanied will not be considered for relocation.
+As those eligible would be those who arrived through a clandestine route, it is likely that these will be younger people between the ages of 18 – 39.
+In 2022, there were over 45,000 recorded arrivals in small boats to the UK, all of whom had travelled through other EU countries.
+74% of those arriving in 2022 were aged between 18-39.
+Around one-sixth (18%) have been children aged 17 and under.
 We would consider this to be justified on the basis that it is a proportionate means of achieving the policy’s aim to deter individuals from making such perilous journeys.

 Disability – The proposal is neutral on fostering good relations between people who share the protected characteristic of disability and people who do not share it.